-If you are thinking of learning programming.
-Then it will be the best choice you will ever make.
-Programming is the most important skill today.
-Every other firms and company are looking out for programmers from beginner to expert.
+If you are thinking of learning programming, then it will be the best choice you will ever make.
+Programming is the essential skill today.
+Every other firms and company are looking out for programmers.
+Either beginner or Advanced.

-Programming or coding is just like any other skills.
+Programming or coding is like any other skills.
 It takes time and hard work to be good at it.
-The more you put your mind into coding the sooner you will learn it.
+The more you put your mind into coding, the sooner you will learn it.
 It’s up to you how willing are you.

-Programming is basically learning a language.
-And creating algorithms for making commands for computers to perform different actions.
-In other words, solving different problems by sets of executable programs.
+Computer programming is learning a language and creating algorithms.
+For making commands for computers to perform different actions.
+In other words, they are solving different problems by sets of executable programs.

-Just like any other languages computer languages are also impossible to learn full.
-Good news is you don’t have to learn the whole language to be a programmer.
+Like any other languages computer languages are also impossible to learn full.
+Good news is you don’t have to learn the whole language to be a computer programmer.
 You only need to learn the basics for getting started.

 10 Tips to learn to code for beginners:-